 Call your provider if you suspect your child has a bezoar.

-If your child has had a hair bezoar in the past, trim the child's hair short so he or she cannot put the ends in the mouth.
+If your child has had a hair bezoar in the past, trim the child's hair short so they cannot put the ends in the mouth.
 Keep indigestible materials away from a child who has a tendency to put items in the mouth.

 Be sure to remove the child's access to fuzzy or fiber-filled materials.